rosskipp/resolve-takehome/README.md

 Things are setup to deploy the backend as a docker container, and the frontend can easily be deployed as a static site.

-You can use the app at https://resolve-frontend.onrender.com
+You can use the app at https://resolve-frontend.onrender.com though it may be slow due to being on the free tier :smile:

 ---

-Requirements:
+### Requirements:

-Backend:
+##### Backend:

 - Build a javascript API service that returns property data for a specific entity id.
 - The API queries the SQLite file below to get info about the provided entity id.